MitanshSehgal/Task-Manager/README.md

    npm start  # For React/Node.js
    python app.py  # For Flask/Django
    ```

-## 📸 Screenshots
-(Add screenshots of your project UI here)

-## 🤝 Contributing
-Want to improve this project?
-Feel free to:
 - **Fork** this repository
 - **Create** a new branch
 - **Submit** a pull request